How Customer Loyalty Programs Work and Why Your Salon Needs One

 Why Customer Loyalty Programs Are Beneficial for Your Salon

-Here’s how customer loyalty programs can be beneficial to your salon.
+Here’s how salon loyalty programs can be beneficial to your salon.

 1. Client’s Engagement